 LUPC Committee

-For information regarding LUPC processes, rules and forms, see:
+For information regarding LUPC processes, rules and forms, see the

-(1) LUPC website: http://venicenc.org/LUPC
+LUPC website: http://venicenc.org/LUPC

-Adopted by Board 090120: Projects which comply with the development standards of the VCZSP or which LUPC determines to be de minimis shall be placed on the board consent calendar without requiring a LUPC hearing or preparation of a LUPC report.
+Adopted by Board 090120: Projects which comply with the development standards of the Venice Coastal Zone Specific Plan (VCZSP) or which LUPC determines to be de minimis shall be placed on theBoard Consent Calendar without requiring a LUPC hearing or preparation of a LUPC report.
 The below form letter will be sent to the appropriate entities if the Board agrees with LUPC.

 De Minimus Form Letter Los Angeles City Planning Department